MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 When you deploy additional Runbook Designer applications to your environment, you might see a failed installation message.
 To correctly install the Runbook Designer, enable the following firewall rules as they apply to your operating system and deployment configuration.

 ### Windows Firewall with advanced security
-By default, **Windows Firewall with Advanced Security** is enabled on all Windows Servercomputers, and blocks all incoming traffic unless it is a response to a request by the host or it is specifically allowed.
+By default, **Windows Firewall with Advanced Security** is enabled on all Windows Servercomputers, and blocks all incoming traffic unless it's a response to a request by the host or it's specifically allowed.
 You can explicitly allow traffic by specifying a port number, application name, service name, or other criteria by configuring Windows Firewall with Advanced Security settings.

 Enable the following rules to allow all Monitor Event activities to function correctly: